Wyoming (schooner): Description

-Wyoming was equipped with a Hyde anchor windlass and a donkey steam engine to raise and lower sails, haul lines and perform other tasks.
-The steam engine was not used to power the ship, but permitted it to be sailed with a smaller crew of only 11 hands.
-She was named for the state of Wyoming because Wyoming Governor Bryant Butler Brooks (1907–1921) was one of the investors in the ship, which cost $175,000 in 1909 dollars.
+Wyoming was equipped with a Hyde anchor windlass and a donkey steam engine to raise and lower sails, haul lines and perform other tasks; the steam engine was not used to power the ship, but permitted it to be sailed with a smaller crew of only 11 hands.
+It was named for the state of Wyoming, a landlocked state, because Wyoming Governor Bryant Butler Brooks (1907–1921) was one of the investors in the ship, which cost $175,000 in 1909 dollars (approx $5,849,000 US Dollars 2023).
 Another Percy & Small-built schooner, the five-masted Governor Brooks, was named after Brooks.